 If you use large brushes to begin your painting, you’ll develop brush handling skills, techniques and a huge variety of marks that can be achieved with one brush rather than relying on another specialist brush to fix the problem.

 For example, if I was painting a 30 x 40cm canvas, I would start with a brush 2-4 cm wide.

 What type of brush should I use?

 One of the biggest stumbling blocks is indecision, if you only have one brush and two colours you’ve got no option, you just have to start.

-I love filbert brushes, they are so flexible to use the hairs are quite long, arranged as a flat head and tapered to a rounded tip.
-For more details see: A quick way to understand brushes.
+I love filbert brushes, they are so flexible to use the hairs are quite long, arranged as a flat head and tapered to a rounded tip see: A quick way to understand brushes.

-It’s always better to start with fewer brushes than to amass a whole draw and not start at all.
+It’s always better to start with fewer brushes than to amass a whole drawer full and not start at all!